shuklaayush/ingonyama-ctf-solutions/README.md

 # 0xd7120a6b038ad942a2966c2769451d21d608006f
 ```

 The funds lead to [this address](https://goerli.explorer.zksync.io/address/0xD7120a6B038aD942A2966c2769451d21d608006f) and are then transferred back to Goerli.
-After a couple of hops, they are sent back to the zkSync Era testnet and end up at [final address](https://goerli.explorer.zksync.io/address/0x475e3f18be51a970a3079dff0774b96da9d22dbe) where they were used up on gas across multiple transactions.
+After a couple of hops, they are sent back to the zkSync Era testnet and end up at this [final address](https://goerli.explorer.zksync.io/address/0x475e3f18be51a970a3079dff0774b96da9d22dbe), where they are used up on gas across multiple transactions.
 Weird.

 I wrote a script to decode all these transactions.
-Cross-referencing the function signatures with similar function on a contract database, I found out that these belong to contracts for an on-chain casino hosted at zkasino.io.
+Cross-referencing the function signatures with similar functions on a contract database, I found out that these belong to contracts for an on-chain casino hosted at [zkasino.io](zkasino.io).

 ```python
 # Part 2